 - The economics of, and investment in, mental health

 The Duke and Duchess were invited to attend a workstream on ‘Children, Young People and the Next Generation’.
-During the day, couple met and talked with experts and policy makers and members of civil society and various organization and learnt about two case studies of active mental health programmes in Solvenia and America.
+During the day, the couple met and talked with experts and policymakers and members of civil society and various organization and learnt about two case studies of active mental health programmes in Solvenia and America.

 William asked one delegate: ‘Have you noticed a shift in attitude in the last few years and months.
 Have you notice a general change, can you see this the shift?
 Are we slowly waking up to mental health? ‘ Kate asked another: ‘What’s the best was to access (help)?
 Is it online, apps?’

 The Duke and Duchess dropped into a workshop where they heard about a US initiative providing mental health outreach for mothers by The MOMS Partnership.